joryirving/home-service/apps/README.md

     sops --encrypt --in-place ./apps/bind/data/config/rndc.sops.key
     ```

+2. [Optional] Create additional rndc keys for external-dns and encrypt them with sops

-2. Update `./apps/bind/data/config` with your configuration and then start it
+3. Update `./apps/bind/data/config` with your configuration and then start it

     ```sh
     task start-bind